synthreason-source/GPU-DEV-OS/README.md

 how to boot:

-just copy BOOTX64.EFI to EFI/BOOT/ intoany drive
+just copy BOOTX64.EFI to EFI/BOOT/ into any drive